diku-dk/futhark-website/blog/2023-05-16-how-to-write-futhark.md

 indexes](2020-12-28-futhark-and-dex.html), although not as powerful.
-I've experimentally ported the [Futhark benchmark suite](https://github.com/diku-dk/futhark-benchmarks) to use these new definitions of `flatten`, `unflatten`, and `split`, and it quite painless and in my subjective opinion, a minor improvement in clarity.
+I've experimentally ported the [Futhark benchmark suite](https://github.com/diku-dk/futhark-benchmarks) to use these new definitions of `flatten`, `unflatten`, and `split`, and it was quite painless and, in my subjective opinion, a minor improvement in clarity.
 I'm really curious whether even more interesting things can be done, though.